paulbradshaw/tables/README.md

 ## Test it out

 Once you've made those changes, save (or commit, if using GitHub Pages) your changes, and test the results.
+However, note that changes do not show immediately live at your github.io address - you may have to wait a few minutes.